Benchmarking multicultural services

 - Services are reflective of identified community diversity.

-- Some degree of LOTE language cataloguing exists and computer catalogue advice and training is provided for and promoted to NESB clients.
-Library Management System (LMS) can display non-roman script.
+- Some degree of LOTE language cataloguing exists and computer catalogue advice and training is provided for and promoted to CALD clients.
+Library Management System (LMS) can display non-Roman script.

-- Actively seeking NESB community contributions to local studies collections.
+- Actively seeking CALD community contributions to local studies collections.

 - Average